-summarize two ways that lawyers challenge prospective jurors (on the basis of a passage discussing such practices) or use a calculator to determine the total cost of carpet to cover a room (Level 5).
+4), or summarize two ways that lawyers challenge prospective jurors (based on a passage discussing such practices) or use a calculator to determine the total cost of carpet to cover a room (Level 5).

-Moreover, the analysts note, the monotonic relation between NALS scores and socioeconomic outcomes shows that successively higher levels of literacy confer successively greater advantage: "Literacy is a currency not only in our schools, but in our society as well; and, as with money, it is better to have more literacy than less" (Kirsch & Jungeblut, 1990, p.
+Moreover, the analysts note, the monotonic relation between NALS scores and socioeconomic outcomes shows that successively higher levels of literacy confer successively greater advantage: "literacy is a currency not only in our schools, but in our society as well; and, as with money, it is better to have more literacy than less" (Kirsch & Jungeblut, 1990, p.
 V-12).
-The same linearity of effect is found for g and job performance: Successively higher levels of g predict successively higher average levels of job performance.
+The same linearity of effect is found for g and job performance: successively higher levels of g predict successively higher average levels of job performance.